MSR Snowshoes: Bred in the Mountains, Made in Market

 The Process: Making the Lightning Ascent

 For a look behind the scenes, you can see how we make our snowshoes by following one of our exclusive designs, the MSR Lightning Ascent snowshoe, through its fabrication and assembly process.
 The first stop is its unrivaled traction frame, which begins with a large laser cutter that cuts out multiple snowshoe frames at once.
-In the case of our lightweight Lightning Ascent snowshoes, the frames are cut from a single blade of strong, ultralight 7000 series aluminum.
+In the case of our lightweight Lightning Ascent snowshoes, the frames are made from a single piece of strong, ultralight 7000 series aluminum.

 After the 360° traction frame is bent and riveted in one station, the frame is sent out to a local paint house to receive a powder coating.
 When it returns, the riveting machine operator attaches a special die-cut polyurethane fabric (the same fabric used in our MSR® Fluke snow anchor).
-This high tensile fabric is what makes the Lightning Ascent snowshoe so lightweight and flexible, yet also durable.
+This high-tensile fabric is what makes the Lightning Ascent snowshoe so light and flexible, yet also durable.
 Oversight is critical during this part of the manufacturing process because the fabric must be cut and riveted to the deck in precise angles to tension the frame for proper flex and function.

 Design & manufacturing efficiency